Train Low, Compete High

 This is for numerous reasons.
-Firstly, a chronically high fat intake reduces the body's ability to use carbohydrate for fuel.
+Firstly, a chronically high fat intake reduces the body's ability to use carbohydrates for fuel.
 This means that although glycogen may be spared on this diet, it cannot effectively be used.

 Furthermore, fat is a less efficient fuel source than glucose/glycogen.
 This means that athletes on a low carbohydrate (and thus a high fat) diet uses more oxygen for a given intensity.
-Naturally, this decreases exercise economy, which is a key determinant of performance during endurance exercise.
+Naturally, this decreases exercise economy, a key determinant of performance during endurance exercise.

 Twice Per Day Training

-As an alternative, it is proposed that those wishing to embark on this method perform a high-intensity session in the morning under optimal carbohydrate availability, and then a lower intensity session later in the day following carbohydrate restriction.
+As an alternative, it is proposed that those wishing to embark on this method perform a high-intensity session in the morning under optimal carbohydrate availability and then a lower intensity session later in the day following carbohydrate restriction.

 Long Training Sessions Without Carbs

 Current sports nutrition guidelines recommend consuming carbohydrates at 30-60g per hour during sessions exceeding 90 minutes.
 Up to 90g per hour is often recommended for training sessions that exceed 3 hours.

 By restricting carbohydrate intake, muscle and liver glycogen stores will become depleted, which will increase the stimulus for training adaptations.
 However, this will also increase perceived exertion, as the athlete will have to dig deeper to maintain training intensity.

 Sleeping low is characterised by an evening exercise session designed to lower glycogen stores.
 The following morning and without the ingestion of carbs, a low-intensity session is performed.
 As discussed, this is a relatively new approach to training low and one that appears to have merit.
 Due to the nature of the training sessions and the lack of carbohydrates seems to exaggerate training adaptations.